-If you want to learn how to win the Buy Box on Amazon, you have to know what it takes.
+If you want to learn how to win the Buy Box on Amazon, you must know what it takes.
 Let’s go over what the Amazon Buy Box is, why it’s important and how to position yourself to win it and boost your sales.

-For new sellers who need the Amazon Buy Box explained, it’s the section on the right of a product detail page that allows customers to add the product to their cart or make an immediate purchase.
+The Buy Box in Amazon is the section on the right of a product detail page that allows customers to add the product to their cart or make an immediate purchase.

 Each product on Amazon Marketplace has a details page that shows its price, description and buying options.
 It will look the same whether Amazon or a third-party retailer are selling the product.